What's happening right now?

 3. Think about the people who need to know that you’re using this tool

 Tell them what you’re doing.
 That way they can support you and won’t think you’re just being weird.

 You’re ready to crack on with your training plan!

 You’ll be working in 2 week sprints over the next 12 weeks on stuff that will really make a difference – read How it works if you haven’t already.
 For this plan, you’ll spend weeks 1 to 10 working on these 5 most effective things to do:

-Week 9 – 10: Control the controllables
+Week 9 – 10: Mutual accountability for collective performance

 It’s important to work through them in this order.

 In each 2 week sprint, you learn what to do and how, through an example plan we’ve prepared.
-For this plan, the example is that of keeping your motivation high through restructure and change.

 You then create your own plan.
 Just download, print out and complete the blank plan provided.
 You can use ideas from the example plan or not – but follow the same principles.